Rynorbu/02230297_WEB102_PA2/README.md

     "name": "Pikachu"
     }

-### Responses:
-* 200 OK: Pokémon captured successfully.
-* 400 Bad Request: Pokémon name missing in request body.
-* 401 Unauthorized: User not authenticated.
-* 500 Internal Server Error: Server error occurred.

 ## 5. Get Captured Pokémon

 ### Description:

-Retrieves Pokémon captured by the logged-in user.
+This endpoint retrieves all Pokémon captured by the authenticated user.
+It verifies the JWT token before fetching the data.

 * URL: /poke/captured
 * Method: GET

-### Responses:
-* 200 OK: Returns captured Pokémon data.
-* 401 Unauthorized: User not authenticated.
-* 500 Internal Server Error: Server error occurred.

 ## 6. Release Pokémon

 ### Description:

-Allows the logged-in user to release a captured Pokémon.
+Allows the authenticated user to release a captured Pokémon.

 * URL: /poke/release/:name
 * Method: DELETE

 ### URL Parameters

-* name: Enter the name of the Pokémon to release.
+* name: Enter the name of the Pokémon to release or delete.

-### Responses

-* 200 OK: Pokémon released successfully.
-* 401 Unauthorized: User not authenticated.
-* 404 Not Found: Pokémon with the specified name not found in captured list.
-* 500 Internal Server Error: Server error occurred.

 ## Technologies Used

 * Node.js: Runtime environment.
 * Prisma: ORM for database operations.
+* Bun: Task runner for running the application.
 * Axios: HTTP client for making external API requests.
 * JWT: JSON Web Tokens for user authentication.
+* Database used: SQLite.